heyjumanji/host-image/README.md

 ## Encounter Any Issues?

-No worries open an issue in [here](https://github.com/heyjumanji/host-image/issues) and also join the Discord community above 🌱 to contact me and get help from the community.
+No worries open an issue in [here](https://github.com/heyjumanji/host-image/issues) and also join the Discord community below 🌱 to contact me and get help from the community.

 ## Discover More & Participate